RMS Aquitania: Interior and design

-The second class had a dining room, several lounges, a smoking room, a veranda café, and a gymnasium; many being unique facilities for this class on British liners.
+The second class had a dining room, several lounges, a smoking room, a veranda café, and a gymnasium; many being unique facilities for this class on British ocean liners of the time.
 The third class had several common areas, a promenade, and three shared bathrooms.
 The cabins offered great comfort.
 The first class included eight luxury suites, named after famous painters.
 A large number of first-class cabins had bathrooms, although not all did.
 The second-class cabins were larger than average, most being capable of accommodating three people as opposed to the standard four.
 Her Third Class accommodations were a great expansion in facilities compared to her running mates.
 While most Cunard liners had their Third Class areas confined forward, aboard Aquitania such spaces spanned the full length of the ship, and included several large open areas, three large dining rooms and both open and enclosed promenades.

 Over her thirty-five years career, her facilities changed.
 Examples of this were the addition of a cinema during her refit from 1932 to 1933 and the reorganisation of the tourist class during the 1920s for giving greater comfort to poor passengers.